KhanyisileKhambule9/FNB-AA-Week2-Khanyisile/README.md

 # FNB-AA-Week2-Khanyisile
-Week 2 of the FNB App Academy with an expansion of HTML and introduction to CSS for styling.
-A fully functional Superhero App was built with this knowledge.
+Week 2 expands on the basic HTML learned in the first week, introducing CSS for styling web pages.
+With the knowledge acquired in this lesson I built a Superhero App that uses images of superheroes and links to their bios.
+This project provides hands-on experience in combining HTML structure with CSS styling.